The Financial Crisis In 4000 Words

 We had regulation and oversight in place for decades before 1996 and it worked fine, but we're already seeing yammerheads come out of the woodworks and claiming that not only was deregulation not at fault, but we didn't have enough deregulation (see everything I wrote above).
 What's to stop these yammerheads from popping back up a few years down the road and repealing the next set of safeguards?
 Who regulates the regulators?

 We do have regulations to tell the regulators to enforce the regulations.
-They don't work very well when the president has the DOJ out chasing imaginary "fraudulent voters" instead of doing their jobs, and idiot voters buy nonsense like "we're fighting them over there so we don't have to fight them here."
+They don't work very well when the president has the DOJ out chasing imaginary "fraudulent voters" instead of doing their jobs, and voters buy nonsense like "we're fighting them over there so we don't have to fight them here."

-What happens when we get another administration that looks the other way?
 How do we keep it from being sabotaged from above the next time?

 One possibility is to find a pressure point here - some very specific, easily identifiable, strategically absolutely necessary practice that can be pin-pointed and made illegal.